What is Agentic AI?

 • Dynamic Workflow Agents: Action Agents

-• User Assistant Agents: User AI assistant can help individual users directly with their day-to-day tasks
+• User Assistant Agents: User assistant agents can help individual users directly with their day-to-day tasks

 We will cover different types of agents in detail in a separate document.
 Let’s dive deeper into the architecture of agentic systems.

-At the core of agentic AI are sophisticated decision-making processes.
+At the core, they consist of sophisticated decision-making processes.
 These systems meticulously weigh options, anticipate outcomes, and respond effectively to unforeseen challenges.
 They enhance their problem-solving capabilities by consulting multiple large language models (LLMs) and cross-referencing their insights.

-Moreover, agentic AI systems are engineered to thrive in dynamic environments, adjusting real-time strategies based on feedback.
+Moreover, agentic systems are engineered to thrive in dynamic environments, adjusting to real-time data based on feedback.
+This is possible through an AI innovation called reinforced learning.
+The AI agents learn and automatically update their path based on these learnings.
 This dynamic approach ensures optimal performance across diverse and unpredictable environments.

-Another key element in AI agents’ operations is Machine Learning.
-It enables them to learn from data, recognize patterns, and make predictions.
+Another key element in AI agents’ operations is machine learning.
+With machine learning algorithms, AI agents learn from data, recognize patterns, and make predictions.
 These systems learn to identify patterns, make predictions, and refine their decision-making by ingesting vast amounts of data.
-This continuous learning empowers them to tackle an ever-expanding range of challenges with increasing sophistication.
+This continuous learning empowers them to tackle an ever-expanding range of challenges with increasing sophistication, enabling them to handle complex scenarios.

 At a high level, the process unfolds in the following key stages: